 Plan Your Visit

-Visiting the Statue of Liberty is one of the most rewarding experiences of any trip to New York City.
-Starting in 2004, the National Park Service implemented a new system that encourages advanced reservations for access inside the Statue of Liberty.
-This reservation system is much different than how the public accessed the Statue of Liberty prior to 2004.
-The procedure for reserving tickets is detailed below.
+Visiting Liberty Island is one of the most rewarding experiences of any trip to New York City.
+However, visitors who wish to enter the museum, pedestal or crown must secure an advanced reservation.
+For over a decade, the National Park Service has implemented a reservation policy.
+The reservation system is much different than how past generations accessed the Statue of Liberty.

-The National Park Service highly recommends making advanced ticket reservations.
-Advanced reservations allow visitors to secure their desired level of access and also eliminates the need to wait in long lines to purchase tickets.
-Please Note: crown tickets are available by advanced reservation only.
+The National Park Service recommends making advanced ticket reservations.
+Advanced reservations allow visitors to secure their desired level of access and also eliminates the need to wait in lines to purchase tickets.
+Crown tickets are available by advanced reservation only.

 Statue Cruises is the official source for ferry tickets to Liberty Island.
 You may buy tickets online, by phone or in person.